 Components and Importance of an Effective Learning Environment

 Developing an engaging and positive learning environment for learners, especially in a particular course, is one of the most creative aspects of teaching.
-Typically, the focus is either on the physical learning environments (institutional) like lecture theaters, classrooms, or labs; or on different technologies that are used to develop online learning environments.
+Typically, the focus is either on the physical learning environments (institutional) like lecture theatres, classrooms, or labs; or on different technologies that are used to develop online learning environments.

 However, the learning environment is an expression that is a lot broader than these components.
 The term comprises of: